adam10603/BeamNG-Advanced-Steering/README.md

 ## Intro 🖊️

 This is an extensive modification of BeamNG.drive's steering input system for controller and keyboard.
-Unfortunately the default system is very simplistic and falls short of the necessary level of input processing seen in other driving games, resulting in an unrealistically difficult and frustrating driving experience.
+Unfortunately the default system is very simplistic and falls short of the necessary level of input processing seen in other driving games, making the game needlessly difficult and frustrating.

 The idea to improve the game's steering system isn't new.
 [There have been discussions](https://www.beamng.com/threads/steering-assist-for-over-under-steerers.59477/) about it for a long time, as well as attempts to fix it such as the ["Forza" Steerig Mod](https://www.beamng.com/threads/forza-steering-for-keyboard-and-gamepad.77578/), or [IKT's script](https://gist.github.com/E66666666/207027cc29f1869a43f6ccef054e3845) that uses his GTA-style steering logic.